dkruben/Driftkings_Mods/README.md

 * [PlayersPanelHP][] - HP in Players List(Players Panel)
 * [RepairExtended][] - Quick crew repair and treatment.
 * [SaveShootLite][] - Block Team Damage.
-* [mod_server_turret_extended][] - Auto-speed for wheeled vehicles, completes the tank turret in server coordinates, automatically activates the “Stop for Shot” when braking the tank, increases the accuracy of fire.
+* [ServerTurretExtended][] - Auto-speed for wheeled vehicles, completes the tank turret in server coordinates, automatically activates the “Stop for Shot” when braking the tank, increases the accuracy of fire.
 * [SpottedExtendedLight][] - Messages about the primary exposure and damage over exposure over the minimap + sound.
 * [TankCarousel][] - TankCarousel some configs for carousel
 * [UT_Announcer][] - Announcer of all the deaths made by you or by the team, as well as the medals obtained in a platoon.